Get Right: Live performances

 On January 24, 2005, Lopez performed "Get Right" for the first time live at the 2005 NRJ Music Awards held in Cannes, France.
 She sported a "sultry" white tuxedo with black lapels.
 According to The Sydney Morning Herald, the entertainer "electrified the youthful crowd".
+Lopez made a surprise appearance during Tom Cruise's opening performance at the 2010 MTV Movie Awards, where she performed "Get Right" in a mashup with "Get Back" by Ludacris.
+The two danced alongside each other and used matching canes.

 "Get Right" served as the opening number of her setlist on the Dance Again World Tour, her first worldwide tour which spanned for nearly 80 dates in 2012.
 She appeared before a group of male dancers with canes and top hats in a "glamorous entrance".
 She then pulled off her feathered skirt, revealing a sparkling nude catsuit, before shouting "Let's get it!" and commencing the concert with "Get Right".
 According to Hans Nicholas Jong of The Jakarta Post, the crowd were very receptive of the performance as they let out "rapturous" cheers while grooving to the song's beat.
 The version of "Get Right" Lopez performed on the Dance Again World Tour was a rock influenced version, which still contained "infectious" horn rifts.
 Lopez later performed the song as part of her medley during the 2018 MTV Video Music Awards on August 20, 2018, at Radio City Music Hall in New York City.

 "Get Right" was featured in Lopez's setlist during the Super Bowl LIV halftime show.